Math Resources and Ideas for Upper Elementary Teachers

 My favorite digital resources are Boom Cards because of their unique guiding nature and self-checking component.
 Curious about these digital task cards?
 Read this blog post which explains how I use Boom Cards in the classroom!

 After a few days of practice, I assign students my Long Division Boom Cards.
 Students who have mastered long division work through these with ease and are able to move on to the Long Division Challenge.
-Students who struggle still benefit because of the self-checking feature.
-As a result, students learn from their mistakes, something other digital resources don’t always have.

-The Bright Bunch has this to say about my Long Division Boom Cards-“My students were much more engaged while using this than a typical worksheet, and the fact that it collects grades – wow!”
+“My students were much more engaged while using this than a typical worksheet, and the fact that it collects grades – wow!”

 Sample a few Long Division Boom Cards yourself!
 Not sure your students are ready for 2-step division?
 Try practicing with 1-step division first.

-Tip #7: Listen to Your Students
+Tip #7: Listen to your students

 When you see students struggling, refrain from automatically telling them what to do next.
 Sit down and listen to what they have to say.
 Ask them what parts of the process are clear and what parts are still confusing.
 Every student is different!